Manx Wildlife Trust and Manx National Farmers’ Union sign Memorandum of Understanding.

 Today, Manx Wildlife Trust (MWT) and Manx National Farmers’ Union (MNFU) have come together to agree and sign a memorandum of understanding (MoU).
 The two organisations want to collaborate in relation to the Manx countryside, wildlife and wider environment.

-The Isle of Man has deep roots into farming, which has been a big part of Island life for hundreds of years.
+The Isle of Man has deep roots in farming, which has been a big part of Island life for hundreds of years.
 The Island covers 141,440 acres of which 75% is utilised for agriculture, which is a huge percentage of the Island.
-Within this, the Isle of Man hosts a range of different habitats, from upland to lowland, a mix of grassland pasture and heather moorland, bogs and fens and not forgetting the vast lengths of hedgerow that often boarder many of the Islands fields.
+Within this, the Isle of Man hosts a range of different habitats, from upland to lowland, a mix of grassland pasture and heather moorland, bogs and fens and not forgetting the vast lengths of hedgerow that often border many of the Island's fields.
 These habitats host a diverse range of Manx flora and fauna, some of which are rare in other parts of the British Isles.
-Clearly this represents a hugely important opportunity for wildlife conservation in the Isle of Man
+Clearly this represents a hugely important opportunity for wildlife conservation in the Isle of Man.

 MWT and MNFU aim to, through this MoU, collaborate and work together in matters of the Island’s environment and wildlife conservation, along with championing local produce and the importance of countryside education in schools and in sustainable farming practices.
 The ability to learn from both organisations is also a great advantage of this MOU.

-Both organisations are looking forward to a close working relationship and working together towards the goals of the Isle of Man Biosphere.
+Both organisations are looking forward to a close working relationship, working towards the goals of the Isle of Man Biosphere.

 MWT are keen to work with all farmers and other organisations across the Isle of Man to champion conservation and look at ways in which wildlife and the environment can support other sectors through a more synergistic approach.